Xinyue XU

 - ICLR Reviewer, 2025

-- Teaching Assistant for ELEC 1200 A System View of Communications: from Signals to Packets, 2023
+- Teaching Assistant of ELEC 1200 A System View of Communications: from Signals to Packets, Spring & Fall 2023 (HKUST)

 |